bryaneze/bryaneze/README.md

 - 👨‍💻 Intro:
-  - Final-year Computer Science Student specializing in Artificial Intelligence @ Nanyang Technological University
+  - NTU Computer Science graduate with a specialization in Artificial Intelligence
+  - Open to opportunities!

 - 🖥️ Interests:
   - Back-end development